Michael Burham manhunt: Pennsylvania police capture escaped prison inmate

 Burham fled the Warren County jail in the late evening hours of July 6 by climbing on exercise equipment, going through a window and scaling down a rope fashioned from jail bedding, authorities have said.
 He was being held on $1 million bail and was charged with kidnapping, burglary and other counts.

-Lt.
-Col. George Bivens, the deputy commissioner of Operations for the Pennsylvania State Police, previously said investigators believed Burham, who taught himself survival skills and had military reserve training, was in the area, and they found "small stockpiles or campsites" and believe some are associated with him.
+Bivens previously said investigators believed Burham, who taught himself survival skills and had military reserve training, was in the area, and they found "small stockpiles or campsites" and believed some were associated with him.

 More than 200 state, federal and local officers took part in the search for Burham, and up to $22,000 in reward money was posted, officials said.